hn/bsh-home-appliances/README.md

 called [bshdbus](components/bshdbus/).
 There is no documentation (yet) but you'll quickly get the idea on how to add your own sensors.

-The old proof-of-concept code [bsh-dbus-wm14s750-poc.yaml](bsh-dbus-wm14s750-poc.yaml) is preserved for debugging and archiving purposes.

 #### Other home appliance models

 Fortunately, people have started to create configuration files for devices they own.